 To use it, just type in a few words that relate to your desired domain name and the tool will spit back a huge list of creative suggestions.

 Best of all, it only shows you results that are currently available, and not ones already registered by others.
+Our Blog Name Generator tool is also a good way to automatically search for available domains.

 We’ve briefly mentioned it already, but your TLD can also become key to your choice of domain.
 This is the ending to your website, such as .com, .biz, .org, .io, and hundreds more.